zrmacc/RareEventsMeta/Simulations/Jordan.md

 For next week go to Cluster Scripts:

 * This is an example of how to run cp_sim.R
+*
 * Start by getting this to run on the cluster
+*
 * Then create analogous files for ci_sim.R and repeat Setting 1a (balanced) that you performed last week using the old version of the code
+*
+* Create a markdown file summarizing coverage probability and confidence interval length that contains these results as well as the old version you ran last week